dku-plant-futures/dku-plant-futures.github.io/content/post/2025-trip-to-yuefeng-island-farm/index.md

 ---
-title: "🌱 2025 Trip to Yuefeng Island Farm"
+title: "🌱 That Time We All Went to an Island Farm and I Had an Existential Crisis About Bananas"
 date: 2025-05-16
 tags:
 - community-garden
+- existential-farming-thoughts
 draft: true
 images:
 - yuefeng-island-01.jpg